-XFL News: Vince McMahon’s Football League Can Succeed This Time, According to Jim Ross
+XFL News: Vince McMahon’s Football League Can Succeed This Time, According To Jim Ross

 — XFL (@xfl2020) December 3, 2019

-The league also failed due to the inability to attract quality players, coupled with strange rules that made games awkward and boring — such removing penalties for defensive interference.
-By the end of the first season, the XFL was a critical and commercial failure, and its TV deal was cancelled.
+The league also failed due to the inability to attract quality players, coupled with strange rules that made games awkward and boring, like removing penalties for defensive interference.
+By the end of the first season, the XFL was a critical and commercial failure, and its TV deal was canceled.

 According to Ross, the product could have been better if the teams had more time to prepare before the inaugural season.
 He noted how they didn’t have time to build a rapport with each other, and essentially went into the competitive games without any “chemistry.”